abrsr-1724/AbrElearningSite/README.md

 # AbrElearningSite
-Its totally online free education for bangladeshi studennt.
+Its totally online free education for bangladeshi student.